smartdevicelink/sdl_evolution/proposals/NNNN-rpc-message-protection.md

 #### Alternative solution:
-- We require all applications to be authenticated and all RPC messages encrypted (i.e. SDL requires encryption for RPC service 7, app and SDL always sends and receives encrypted RPC messages.
+- We require all applications to be authenticated and all RPC messages encrypted (i.e. SDL requires encryption for RPC service 7, apps and SDL always sends and receives encrypted RPC messages.
 This can be done in smartdevicelink.ini file to configure service 7 must be protected.)

 - We create a new protected RPC service 12, which is similar to the existing service 10 and service 11.
 We require all RPC messages that need protection (include requests, responses and notifications) must be transmitted via this new SDL service.